ssfsx17/ffpnp/Jobs/Viking.md

 Intimidating Pressure (2 AP) (single) - Attempt to cause Immobilize status (2), using Magic Accuracy and opposed by Magic Evasion.

+Mad Rush (6 MP) (single) - Attack for double damage, at -50 Accuracy.

 Pillage Gil (1 AP) (single) - Attack, and 5% of the damage is gained as Gil.

 ### Viking Tech T2

+Cripple (1 AP, 6 MP) (single) - Attempt to cut the target's HP in half, at -50 Accuracy.

 Pillage Item (1 AP) (single) - Attack, and take one item that the target had ready for use.

 ### Viking Tech T3

+Crackdown (6 MP) (single) - Attack, and remove Shell, Protect, and Reflect statuses on hit.

 Pillage Armor (1 AP) (single) - Attack, and take one piece of head gear, body gear, arm gear, or leg gear the target was wearing.

 ### Viking Tech T4

+Eject (8 MP) (single) - Attempt to force an enemy to flee combat, using Accuracy and opposed by Evasion.
+Beware that the enemy could come back later.

 Pillage Accessory (1 AP) (single) - Attack, and take an accessory that the target was wearing.

 ### Viking Tech T5

+Envenom (10 MP) (single) - Attack, and attempt to cause Poison-Plus status.

 Pillage Rare (1 AP) (single) - Attack, and take a rare item that the target possessed.